fajril/esdc-rules-documentation/RE5 - Maturity Level.md

     validation result is False
 ```

-### RE5041 - Project Level: If the project sales cumulative production is more than zero, then the project level must be either E0, E1, E4, or E7
+### RE5041 - Project Level: If sales cumulative production is more than zero, then the project level must be either E0, E1, E4, or E7

 Severity: `strict` :no_entry: